Most people who contract dengue or COVID-19 have mild illness and can recover at home, feeling better after a week.

 It is best to consult a doctor if you develop fever with any of the following:

 It is difficult to differentiate COVID-19 and dengue fever during the early stages of the disease.
-If you are experiencing any of the severe symptoms mentioned above, seek medical attention immediately at your nearest clinic or accident and emergency (A&E) department.
+If you are experiencing any of the severe symptoms mentioned above, seek medical attention immediately at your nearest clinic or Urgent Care Centre (UCC).
 Further tests or nasal swabs for COVID-19 may be required.